 The human brain can process a huge amount of information and do multiple tasks at the same time.
-For example, on a busy, you can drive a car as well have a work call while keeping an eye on your son sitting in the backseat.
+For example, on a busy road, you can drive a car as well as have a work call while keeping an eye on your son sitting in the backseat.
 But while trading, the brain functions in a very specific way.
 It is driven by emotions, hope, and intelligence.
-That’s why investors and traders go through this enormous emotional rollercoaster while they’re going at it (at stock trading).
+That’s why investors and traders go through this enormous emotional rollercoaster.

-Now, the unpredictability of a market becomes inevitable because it is comprised of humans (or computers that are programmed by human beings).
+The unpredictability of the market is inevitable because it is comprised of humans (and computers that are programmed by humans).
 People often make decisions that are influenced by behavioral biases.
 It causes them to act on emotion and make mistakes.

-If you know the common psychological biases, you can combine them with other aspects – such as experience and trading knowledge to make effective trading strategies.
+If we know the common psychological biases, we can combine them with other aspects – such as experience and trading expertise to make effective trading strategies.
 This will help cover up our limitations as humans.

 The market offers us new information at every price tick.
-But one fine morning, you sat on your trading seat at the opening bell.
-You saw that the stock’s price started with a strong bullish trend.
+Now, one fine morning, you sat on your trading seat at the opening bell and saw that the stock’s price started with a strong bullish trend.
 Now, despite having the tools to make good trading decisions, you’ll get ‘anchored on the fact that the price will keep going up.
 Sometimes, this belief becomes so strong that traders take bad decisions in split seconds, only to see the market reverse itself.